Ne-minus/AudioSocioProbe/README.md

 # AudioSocioProbe
-Audio Transformers probing research
+Audio Transformers probing research.

-Run crawler.ipynb to obtain datasets described in the paper.
+Run **crawler.ipynb** to obtain datasets described in the paper.